Qryptell/Qryptell-api-docs/docs/websocket/receive-messages.md

 # Receiving Messages

-Discover how to handle incoming messages from the Lunar Loom WebSocket server in your client applications.
+Discover how to handle incoming messages from the LunarLoom WebSocket server in your client applications.

 ## Message Format